USEPA/LCIAformatter/README.md

 # LCIA formatter
-The LCIA formatter is a Python 3 package for creating LCIA methods from their original LCIA sources by converting them into [pandas](https://pandas.pydata.org/) data frames with the following columns:
+The LCIA formatter is a Python 3 package for creating LCIA methods from their original sources by converting them into a [pandas](https://pandas.pydata.org/) data frame with the following columns:

 ```
 Index  Field                                              Type